k0sproject/k0smotron/docs/resource-reference/k0smotron.io-v1beta1.md

         <td>integer</td>
         <td>
           Replicas is the desired number of replicas of the k0s control planes.
 If unspecified, defaults to 1.
-If the value is above 1, k0smotron requires kine datasource URL to be set.
+If the value is above 1, k0smotron requires kine datasource URL to be set (spec.kineDataSourceURL or spec.kineDataSourceSecretName).
 Recommended value is 3.<br/>
           <br/>
             <i>Format</i>: int32<br/>